sarmentow/cartesi-rl-tutorial/README.md

     The template comes with a Dockerfile which installs a pre-built wheel for the `onnxruntime` package, and a dapp.py file which puts the inputs sent to the rollup into the model, and emits the model's outputs as notices that you can query through the GraphQL endpoint.

-    You should replace the `simple_nn.onnx` file inside it with the one you've created in step 1 (make sure to rename it to `simple_nn.onnx` or change the model filename in `dapp.py`).
+    You should replace the `nn.onnx` file inside it with the one you've created in step 1 (make sure to rename it to `nn.onnx` or change the model filename in `dapp.py`).
 Make sure you have the model parameters set appropriately in your `dapp.py`.
 For our example:
     ```python
     MODEL_DTYPE=np.int64
     MODEL_INPUT_SHAPE = (1,)